Thurgood Marshall Memorial Statue

 Text-to-speech Audio

-The Thurgood Marshall Memorial Statue, erected in 1996 by the state of Maryland, was commissioned by Governor Parris Glendening and sculptured by Maryland sculptor Antonio Tobias Mendez.
-Mendez was one of several artists who took part in a national design competition put together by the state of Maryland (his winning design is included below).
-The statue stands as a tribute to the great civil rights leader and jurist, one of the 20th century’s most noted advocates for equal rights under the law.
-The statue is situated in State House Square, a square that was named to commemorate the 200th anniversary of the Court of Appeals of Maryland.
-Within the square is a chronology of the important events in Marshall’s remarkable life.
+This statue of Thurgood Marshall by Maryland sculptor Antonio Tobias Mendez was erected in 1996 by the state of Maryland after being commissioned by Governor Parris Glendening.
+Mendez was one of several artists who participated in a national design competition, and the statue he crafted stands as a tribute to the civil rights leader and jurist who was one of the 20th century’s most noted advocates for equal rights under the law.
+The statue is located in State House Square, which commemorates the 200th anniversary of the Court of Appeals of Maryland.
+Within the square is a chronology of some of the important events in Marshall’s career.

 Images